amberdata/inbound-core/README.md

-## Amberdata Ingestion API
+# Amberdata Ingestion API

-Not every blockchain has exactly the same entities in its domain model...
-On the other hand mostly all of them have commonalities.
-If not same names but similar meaning.

-The idea behind the Amberdata Ingestion API domain model is to gather all similarities into generic entities which represent blockchain metrics and bridge them to the [REST API](https://blockchains.amberdata.io/api/v1/spec)
+The Amberdata Ingestion Domain Model defines the different entities and object models that 3rd parties can use to push data into the Amberdata platform.

+After working with and researching a few different blockchains (Ethereum, Aion, Stellar, etc)  we have found some commonalities (and differences!) between them, and this project is the result.

+Once ingested into the Amberdata platform, these entities are processed by our backend pipeline, where we combine these data sources with off-chain data, extract metrics, and provide insights, analytics and monitoring into your blockchain.

+A full Swagger documentation of the REST API is available [here](https://blockchains.amberdata.io/api/v1/spec).

-### Ingestion API domain model
+# Ingestion API domain model

 [Ingestion API domain model](https://github.com/amberdata/ingestion-domain-model/blob/master/README.md#getting-started) contains a collection of generic entities

-### Ingestion API Core
+# Ingestion API Core

 `ingestion-core` module is a set of utilities which simplify dealing with the Ingestion API.
 If your application is a SpringBoot 2.x application,